Rahul Mamkootathil makes first public appearance after suspension | Politics

 - India

+In his first public appearance post suspension from the party, Congress MLA Rahul Mamkootathil attended the Kerala Assembly session on Monday, but claimed his action was not in defiance against the organisation.

-Rahul Mamkootathil, the suspended Congress MLA from Palakkad, walked into the Kerala Assembly on Monday, his first public appearance since being suspended from the party following multiple allegations of sexual misconduct.
+The Palakkad MLA has been suspended from the party following multiple allegations of sexual misconduct.

 Accompanied by Youth Congress district president Nemom Shajeer and a few friends, the legislator reached the House a few minutes after the session began.

+''Let the investigation continue.
+Let it progress further,'' Mamkootathil said, adding that he could not comment on anything that came under the investigation agency's ambit.

+He was also reluctant to clarify whether he would continue to attend the Assembly session in the coming days.

-There was little visible reaction from other members when he entered, even as the House was paying tribute to former chief minister V S Achuthanandan and two others.
+Earlier, there was little visible reaction from other members when he entered the Assembly, even as the House was paying tribute to former chief minister V S Achuthanandan and two others.

 With the obituary reference progressing, he was seen writing something on a paper, reportedly a reply to a note received from the opposition side, and left the House later.

 ''He is not a member of the Congress Parliamentary party now.
 So we are not responsible to reply to any questions in connection with him.
-What does the party have to say on his arrival in Assembly?''
-Lok Sabha MP Kodukkunnil Suresh said.
+What does the party have to say on his arrival in Assembly,'' Lok Sabha MP Kodukkunnil Suresh asked.

 Such questions are relevant only if he is a member of the Congress party, he said.